juto-shogan/Test_dump/README.md

 languages will include:

-go
+go,
-java
+java,
-javascript
+javascript,
-python
+python,
-c
+c,
 bash

 And I will use these to learn :

-Pentesting
+Pentesting,
-AWS
+AWS,
-Backend Development
+Backend Development,
-Machine Learning
+Machine Learning,
-Cyber Security
+Cyber Security,
-Data Analysis
+Data Analysis,
-Statistics
+Statistics,
 Docker